Compare the best internet service providers in May. Find fiber, cable, and wireless options.

 Our Recommendation

-For most May residents, we recommend starting with fiber internet if available at your address — Verizon Fios's 2.3 Gbps plan at $119.99/month offers the best combination of speed and value.
+For most May residents, we recommend Verizon Fios's 2.3 Gbps plan at $119.99/month for the best speed-per-dollar value.
 For budget-conscious households, Frontier's 200 Mbps plan at $39.99/month delivers essential connectivity at a low monthly cost.
 For remote workers who rely on video conferencing and cloud file sharing, Verizon Fios's fiber plan provides symmetrical 2.0 Gbps upload speeds — critical for smooth Zoom calls and fast uploads.
 Gamers should consider Verizon Fios's 2.3 Gbps fiber plan — fiber provides the lowest latency (typically 5-15 ms) for competitive online gaming.
 For households of 4+ people with multiple connected devices, Verizon Fios's 2.3 Gbps plan at $119.99/month provides enough bandwidth for simultaneous streaming, gaming, and video calls.
 Always verify availability at your exact address, as coverage can vary block by block in May.

 Local Infrastructure

 The May area is served through ZIP code 76857 and surrounding codes, which define the local broadband service boundaries for most internet providers in TX.
-With 7 providers serving the area, May has 35% more broadband options than the national average of 5.2 providers per market.
+At 4 providers, May has 23% fewer broadband options than the national average of 5.2 providers per market.

 ZIP & Service Area Context